 Taster’s Club

-The Whisky101 aspect is useful because the information isn’t just about the bottles you’re receiving.
+The Whisky 101 aspect is useful because the information isn’t just about the bottles you’re receiving.
 Instead, you get other knowledge too.
 This includes details about whisky styles and production techniques, as well as how to taste and evaluate whisky.
 This is perfect for beginners and most clubs provide much less information.

 The Scotch Malt Whisky Society

 Unlike most companies on this list, The Scotch Malt Whisky Society is a little exclusive.
 The society itself is an international club that hopes to promote discovery and education among Scotch whisky lovers.
-Members have various bonuses, including a magazine subscription and the ability to purchase exclusive whiskys.
+Members have various bonuses, including a magazine subscription and the ability to purchase exclusive whiskies.
 Membership costs $99 for the first year and $70 subsequently.

 If the society sounds interesting to you, then it may be worth looking into the club.
 If not, there is no shortage of other options.